solana-mobile/solana-mobile-doc-site/docs/marketing/engaging-seeker-users.md

 ## Overview

-The Seeker Genesis Token is a unique, non-transferable NFT that represents a verified owner of a Seeker device.
-It can only be minted once per device.
+The Seeker Genesis Token is a unique NFT that represents a verified owner of a Seeker device.
+It can only be minted once per device and is minted into the primary account in a user's Seed Vault Wallet.

 ## NFT Details